 Yavakshara is an Ayurvedic medicine, used in treating urinary diseases, abdominal pain, bloating, etc. It is also used as ingredient in many medicines.
 Yava kshara alkali preparation made with whole plant of barley (botanical name – Hordeum vulgare).

-Here barley – whole plant is dried, burnt in open air, ash is added with water, left over night.
+Here barley – whole plant is dried, burnt to ash in open air, ash is added with water, left over night.
 Sedimented portion is discarded and decanted clear liquid is filtered many times.